evanknapke/evanknapke.github.io/pages/project_pages/signing_free_agents.md

 ## Acknowledgments

-Nicolas Renet for putting the requirements together
+Prof. Nicolas Renet for putting the requirements together

 ## Technologies